Christopher Paul Neil

-Christopher Paul Neil (born February 6, 1975), better known as Mr. Swirl Face, is a Canadian teacher who was convicted of child sexual abuse.
-He was the subject of a highly publicized Interpol investigation of the child sexual abuse of at least 12 young boys in Vietnam, Cambodia, and Thailand, primarily owing to the Internet release of images depicting the abuse.
+Christopher Paul Neil (born February 6, 1975), known as Mr. Swirl Face prior to his identification, is a Canadian convicted sex offender and former teacher.
+He was the subject of a highly publicized Interpol investigation of the child sexual abuse of at least 12 young boys in Vietnam, Cambodia, and Thailand, primarily owing to the Internet release of child sexual abuse material.
 He was arrested by Royal Thai Police in October 2007.

 Early life and education

 Neil was born in New Westminster, British Columbia, where he was raised.
 Christopher was later educated in Maple Ridge, British Columbia.
 He attended Handsworth Secondary School and graduated in 1993.

-In 1998, he graduated from a seminary in Mission, British Columbia with an arts degree, but did not receive the necessary approval to enter the Catholic priesthood due to a lack of qualifications.
+In 1998, he graduated from a seminary in Mission, British Columbia, with an arts degree, but did not receive the necessary approval to enter the Catholic priesthood due to a lack of qualifications.
 Following this, he chose to go into teaching instead.

 Career

 Neil served as a chaplain at military cadet camps in Nova Scotia and Saskatchewan from 1997 to 2000, where he counselled teenagers.